Medial meniscus: Injury

 Acute injury to the medial meniscus frequently accompanies an injury to the ACL (anterior cruciate ligament) or MCL (medial collateral ligament).
 A person occasionally injures the medial meniscus without harming the ligaments.
 Healing of the medial meniscus is generally not possible unless the patient is very young, usually <15 years old.
 Damage to the outer third of the meniscus has the best healing potential because of the blood supply, but the inner two thirds of the medial meniscus has a limited blood supply and thus limited healing ability.
 Large tears to the meniscus may require surgical repair or removal.
 In terms of a meniscus tear, the doctor can categorize the injury in a plethora of ways.
 For example, a tear on the outer edge of the meniscus has great chance of healing.
 Doctors call this site the “red zone” because this outer portion of the meniscus is highly vascularized; therefore, it receives the amount of nutrients and support needed for a successful recovery.
 Conversely, the inner two-thirds of the meniscus are called the “white zone.”
 This portion of the meniscus is not highly vascularized; it receives its nourishment from only the synovial fluid via diffusion.
 Considering these facts, doctors consider different treatments to different kinds of tears:

 If the meniscus has to be removed (menisectomy) because of injury (either because it cannot heal or because the damage is too severe), the patient has an increased risk of developing osteoarthritis in the knee later in life.
 If the meniscus is removed and there is no arthritis, there are now meniscus transplant options if the patient is young and has normal alignment.

 More chronic injury occurs with osteoarthritis, made worse by obesity and high-impact activity.
 The medial meniscus and the medial compartment are more commonly affected than the lateral compartment.

+Often, moderate to severe injury or injury past early middle age to the meniscus will indicate a total knee replacement.